 You ask, but didn’t Hitler start WWII?
 Even an afternoon’s reading will show you that the world war was started by Britain.
 Germany had a war, it is true, with Poland over its occupation of Prussia.
 What did this have to do with England?
 Nothing.
 Or France?
 The same.

 And then there’s the United States, which despite 5,000 miles of ocean, played and continues to play a major role in European affairs.
 How, exactly, did America acquire all the British assets in North America, and many elsewhere, before even rearming?

-The rise of America and the fall of Britain; do you suppose there were people in Washington who had this all played out before a single G.I. boarded a single troop ship?
+The rise of America and the fall of Britain; do you suppose there were people in Washington, under the Franklin Roosevelt administration (pictured), who had this all played out before a single G.I. boarded a single troop ship?
 What a concept.

 It’s all there; the British attempt to destroy Germany, the way Russian nationalism saved Communism, the successful American occupation of Western Europe, the end of the British Empire.
 It’s all there but you’re going to have to look for it.

 Popular histories say Hitler was the destabilising influence in European affairs in the 20th Century, that he dreamed up WWII all on his own.
 Imagine, for a moment, if dreaming up a war was someone else’s idea.
-Imagine if Germany was always the target, a country that had to be destroyed.
-Imagine if building the Atomic bomb was part of the idea, not to be used on Japan, but on Germany.
+Imagine if Germany was always the target, a country that had to be destroyed because it posed a threat to world Jewery.
+Imagine if building the Atomic bomb was part of this idea, not to be used on Japan, but on Germany.